OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/106008919-cbbcd880-6085-11eb-99c1-9a37e6f22c8c.png)

-5. Once you have downloaded the Teams app manifest for your bot, open the teamsApp.zip file on your computer and open the manifest.json file.
+5. Once you have downloaded the Teams app manifest for your bot, open the teamsApp.zip file on your computer and edit the manifest.json file.

-Replace AppID with 6c8c0828-bd30-4c89-900b-5656ac58683c and save the manifest.json
+6. Replace AppID with 6c8c0828-bd30-4c89-900b-5656ac58683c and save the manifest.json

-Add app setup policy info to pin
+**Add the bot to tenant app store and pin to left rail in Teams**

+1. Work in progress

 ## Contributing